Moxio/sqlite-extended-api/README.md

 // Wrap it using this library
 $wrapped_connection = Facade::wrapPDO($pdo);

-// Call extended API's on the wrapped connection object
+// Call extended APIs on the wrapped connection object
 $wrapped_connection->loadExtension('mod_spatialite.so');
 ```

 See the next section for methods available on the wrapped connection.

-Exposed API's
+Exposed APIs
 -------------
 Below is a short overview; see [`WrappedConnection`](src/WrappedConnection.php)
 for details.